jahnf/Projecteur/doc/LogitechSpotlightHID++.md

 In addition to these steps, the Projecteur also pings the device by sending `{0x10, 0x01, 0x00, 0x1d, 0x00, 0x00, 0x5d}` (function code `0x10` and software
-identification code `0x0d` in forth byte).
-The response to this ping contains the HID++ version supported by the device.
+identification code `0x0d` in forth byte; the last byte is a random value that will returned back on 7th byte in the response message).
+The response to this ping contains the HID++ version (`fifth_byte + sixth_byte/10.0`) supported by the device.

 Further, Projecteur configures the Logitech device to send `Next Hold` and `Back Hold` events and resets the pointer speed to a default value with